 Supporting the Whole Person

-Dismas House of Nashville has two core programs – our main Reentry Program and a Transitional Living Program.
+Dismas House of Nashville has two core programs – our main Reentry Program and an Independent Living Program.
 Founded in 1974, Dismas House moved from an eight-bed home to a new 72-bed campus in April 2020.
-The new facility has 56 reentry program beds and 16 transitional housing units.
-Along with this physical expansion and an exponential increase in the numbers of men served, came an intentional re-envisioning, redesign, and diversification of our program offerings with an emphasis on supporting the whole person.
+The new facility has 56 reentry program beds and 16 independent living units on the fourth floor.
+Along with this physical expansion and an exponential increase in the numbers of men served came an intentional re-envisioning, redesign, and diversification of our program offerings with an emphasis on supporting the whole person.

 Dismas House of Nashville is an approved Tennessee Department of Correction (TDOC) residential reentry program in Nashville that accepts applications from men returning to the community directly from all state prisons and county jails throughout Tennessee.